NilFoundation/mina-state-proof/README.md

 # In-EVM Mina State Verification

-This repository contains In-EVM Mina State verification.
+This repository contains In-EVM Mina State verification project.
 In particular:

 1. A program `aux-proof-gen` that takes as input a Mina blockchain-state and associated Pickles SNARK and produces an auxiliary proof.
 2. An in-EVM application logic `aux-proof-verify` that has an internal state corresponding to the Mina protocol state, and which can be set to a new state only if one provides an auxiliary proof that verifies.